 When it comes to stuffed meat, there is nothing better than pork loin: fairly lean, mildly flavored meat with a thick cap of fat on top, it is the best pork cut for roasting because of its tenderness.
 If you know 2-3 tricks, this meat will melt in your mouth, for sure.
 Pork loin is a large piece of meat that’s why it is easy to stuff it and roll it even if you are a novice meat cooker.
 For a dinner of 8-10, you are going to need 4 pounds (2 kg) of pork.
 Go to your butcher shop and order it soon enough just to be sure it will be available on time.
 Explain that you want to make stuffed pork loin and get it cut to order.
 At home, you have nothing else to do than to stuff it and roast it.

-Either you like fat or not, I recommend to leave a ¼-inch layer on top.
+Either you like fat or not, I recommend leaving a ¼-inch layer on top.
 Using a sharp knife to remove any excess fat but you should keep some.
 It keeps the joint moist while cooking and the risk of dried-out pork is significantly reduced.
 Who likes dry meat?
 Right!
 After stuffing the meat (look below), we are going to spread a garlic-thyme paste all over it and keep it in the refrigerator overnight.
 Prunes-honey-lemon inside, garlic-thyme outside.
 These flavors together are dynamite!

 First, two days in advance, we are going to soak dried prunes in honey and lemon and make them juicier and softer.
 Super!
 Then the night before dinner, prepare the meat (like above).